EECS Software Track

 Courses:

 Specialization tracks are intended to promote cohesive programs of study for students in The Department of Electrical Engineering and Computer Science.
 All of the courses listed below count toward the Software Track.
-To satisfy the Software Track requirement you must include at least four of these courses:
+To satisfy the Software Track requirement you must include at least four of these courses, including the two core courses, cited below: You can find all current Computer Engineering and Computer Science graduate courses listed in the

 Tailoring a Track

-1. Industrial software development career working on large systems - emphasis on the disciplines used in developement (four of these):
+1. Industrial software development career working on large systems - emphasis on the disciplines used in developement:

 CSE 681 - Software Modeling and Analysis